Location and Contact Information

 Parents are required to assist in the classroom

-Our 3 Year Old Program is an introductory program to all areas of social, emotional, cognitive, fine motor, gross motor, and sensory development.
+Our three-year-old program is an introductory program to all areas of social, emotional, cognitive, fine motor, gross motor, and sensory development.
 Our focus is on thematic play-based curriculum with academic components.
-This program is offered in two- or three-day per week options in the morning or afternoon and is designed for 3-year old children who are completely responsible for their own toileting needs.
+This program is offered in two- or three-day per week options in the morning or afternoon and is designed for three-year-olds who are completely responsible for their own toileting needs.
 The five-day per week option is not available for the 2014 - 2015 school year.

-Our 4-year old program is a kindergarten readiness program that enhances social, emotional, cognitive, fine motor, gross motor and sensory development.
+Our four-year-old program is a kindergarten readiness program that enhances social, emotional, cognitive, fine motor, gross motor and sensory development.
 This is also a thematic play-based program supplemented with academic components.

-This program is also offered in two- or three-day per week options in the morning or afternoon and is designed for 4 year old children who are completely responsible for their own toileting needs.
+This program is also offered in two- or three-day per week options in the morning or afternoon and is designed for four-year-old children who are completely responsible for their own toileting needs.
 The five-day per week option is not available for the 2014 - 2015 school year.

 Jr. Kindergarten is offered to students who are of Kindergarten age in order to provide them with a strong foundation of cognitive and developmental curriculum in preparation for public Kindergarten.
 (No assessment required.)